ovidiu1974/amiga4recalbox/README.md

 Installation
 --------------
+- mount / in rw 'mount -o remount, rw /'
 - copy the contents of /libs into /lib
 - copy /emulateurs to /recalbox/share
 - give chmod 755 to every script files in /recalbox/share/emulateurs
 - verify that /recalbox/share/emulateurs/amiga/uae4arm/uae4arm has 755 rights
 - mkdir ram at /recalbox/share (this will be used by the script has a ram drive)
-- integration with EmulationStation : modify the es_systems.cfg file in /recalbox/share_init/.emulationstation (needs to change partition / to read and write) and add the following system :
+- integration with EmulationStation : modify the es_systems.cfg file in /recalbox/share_init/system/.emulationstation (needs to change partition / to read and write) and add the following system :
    ```xml

    <system>